gaurav-11018/ReMIX-Chain/README.md

 npm start
 ```
 The project will now be running on http://localhost:3000/.
 Open your browser and visit the URL to see the application.

+## Contracts

+The project consists of 6 smart contracts, all deployed on the Polygon Mumbai Testnet.
+The addresses and explanations for these contracts are as follows:

+- **Token (Token.sol)**: `0x32dAC59D250f097B1654617Aa9bf0F8a7bd28935` - This contract manages the platform's native token, which is used to incentivize participation and engagement.
+It's an ERC20-compliant token with standard functionalities like transfer, approve, and allowance.

+- **NFT (NFT.sol)**: `0xB9Be123113d8449D30703Dd1C09b6734aB1BF280` - This contract is responsible for creating and managing NFTs representing remixes and other digital collectibles.
+It's an ERC721-compliant contract that allows for the minting, transferring, and querying of NFTs.

+- **Voting (Voting.sol)**: `0xCC7945492A22DC3050837a0E8497D7b48b4fbD63` - This contract handles the voting process for remix competitions.
+It uses smart contracts to ensure secure and transparent voting, as well as the distribution of tokenized rewards to winners.

+- **RemixCompetition (RemixCompetition.sol)**: `0x32ef5b0D184F6086d9a88a92b4244d64c91Fe49B` - This contract manages the remix competitions, allowing artists and labels to post competitions, provide stems, track information, and submission guidelines.
+It also enables DJs and producers to participate in competitions and submit their remixes.

+- **Marketplace (Marketplace.sol)**: `0x09CC6327074BaddC76aE6239033b57DEd67e31E0` - This contract powers a decentralized marketplace where users can offer and purchase music production services.
+It connects DJs, producers, and industry professionals, facilitating collaboration and negotiation through smart contracts.

+- **Governance (Governance.sol)**: `0x2365F50067E612dCb1dc2BFb9b9172DacfA7999D` - This contract implements a decentralized governance system that allows users to participate in platform-related decisions.
+It fosters community engagement and ensures the platform remains user-centric.

+These contracts are responsible for managing the various aspects of the platform, such as token transactions, NFT creation, voting, remix competitions, marketplace, and governance.